 Many families feel uneasy about sharing aspects of their parenting style with their Healthcare Professional, including their sleep arrangements.
 Others end up bed-sharing in a situation where it was unplanned but is the only response they can think of to soothe an upset baby and an exhausted mother.
-The ‘Safe Sleep 7’ leaflet offers a ‘research-based framework for discussions about nighttime safety and a way to evaluate the risk in each family’s situation.’
+The “Safe Sleep Seven” leaflets set out how to plan safer shared sleep.

-And even better, the leaflets cost a total of 1p for a pack of 50!
+And even better, the leaflets cost only £3 for a pack of 100!
 You can order them here or simply download the file and use it as a poster, a handout, a discussion aid or in any other way it will facilitate open discussion with mums and mums to be.
 Why not share with us how you have used it on Facebook or twitter.

 I need some sleep! is great to share with sleep deprived mums – it contains lots of ideas that have worked for others.